 How to clean a ball mouse

-I cleaned it again with mineral spirits, since mineral spirits will remove gunk that alcohol doesn’t, but it didn’t really help in this case because the rollers were already pretty clean.
+I cleaned the Microsoft mouse again with mineral spirits, since mineral spirits will remove gunk that alcohol doesn’t, but it didn’t really help in this case because the rollers were already pretty clean.
 If the rollers look clean, they should work.
 You just dab a cotton swab in a solvent and wipe down the rollers until you can’t see any more dirt on it.
 If it’s really built up, you can scrape the crud off, but use something plastic, not metal, so you don’t scratch the rollers.
 Scratched rollers accumulate more dirt faster.

 If the rollers are clean and the mouse still isn’t smooth or precise and jumps around unpredictably, the problem is the ball.
 It will never work as well as a good optical mouse, but you can make it OK.